 Our temperatures fluctuate a couple of degrees during the day; we feel more energised and alert when our temperature is above or close to 37° and come the evenings, when our temperature regulating cells start to drop, we feel drowsy (Sleep.org).
 The reduction in body temperature is important in getting to sleep.
 That’s not the sole focus though, once asleep it’s then important that the rooms temperature should not become too hot or too cold as this could disturb our sleep.

-Try installing a thermostat into the room and monitor the room’s temperature over the course of a week and take action to get it to the desired 15-19° in order to get to and stay asleep- This may mean turning the heating on to bring the temperature up if your house is particularly cold (especially in winter) or opening a window in the bedroom to bring the temperature down.
+Try installing a thermometer into the room and monitor the room’s temperature over the course of a week and take action to get it to the desired 15-19° in order to get to and stay asleep.
+This may mean turning the heating on to bring the temperature up if your house is particularly cold (especially in winter), or opening a window in the bedroom to bring the temperature down.

-4: Comfort is key.
-That includes what you wear and what you sleep on.
-This may or may not be an easy fix.
-Sometimes it can be about experimenting.
-We reported last week that 1 in 5 thinks they could improve their sleep by changing their bed.
+1 in 5 think they could improve their sleep by changing their bed.
 Did you know you should be changing your bed every 7 years?
 When was the last time you changed yours?

 - You can get mattresses that come with different tensions each side so if you have a different preference to your partner, this can be really beneficial.

 - Determine where you believe you need most support e.g. hips and ensure that the mattress is suitable for your weight and build too!

 - Lie in your normal sleeping position and lie there for a while.
 This is the only way to get a true sense of what the bed offers.
 If you’re concerned about people looking at you, head out nearer closing times when the shops are generally quieter.

 - Consider your bed as a whole- how the base works with a mattress and vice versa.